circle

 Tai Chi and Qigong

-Starting 2025 with a renewed commitment to Tai Chi and Qigong isn’t just about exercise—it’s about embracing a lifestyle that fosters health, peace, and harmony.
+Tai Chi and Qigong isn’t just about exercise—it’s about embracing a lifestyle that fosters health, peace, and harmony.
 Take this opportunity to centre yourself and set a positive tone for the months ahead.
 With every movement, breath, and moment of stillness, you’re investing in a better version of yourself—one step, one breath, and one day at a time.

 If you found this helpful then please let me know.

 I have practised Yang Long Form pretty much every day since 1999.
-I began teaching Tai Chi to the local U3A in 2017.
+I began teaching Tai Chi to the local u3a in 2017.

 My role